timothyhull/breadpool-champs-app/docs/index.md

 ## My Background

-??? info "Competitive Sports"

-    For as long as I can remember, I've lived and died for athletic competition.
-My competitive background includes:

-    - Youth soccer, baseball, basketball.
-    - Junior high school cross-country, basketball, wrestling, track and field.
-    - High school cross-country, basketball, biathlon, track and field.
-    - U.S. Army recreational flag football.
-    - Brazilian Jiu Jitsu.

 ??? info "Skating"

     I learned to skate when I was...

 ??? info "Non-Derby Officiating"

-    I am newer to officiating for roller derby, I am not new to officiating.
-I regularly officiate at Brazilian Jiu-Jitsu tournaments and have previous experience officiating for high school basketball and football.
+    I am newer to officiating for roller derby, although I am not new to officiating.

-    I’ve been competing in sports throughout my life, including over 20 years of Brazilian Jiu-Jitsu competition, and officiating is one of the ways I contribute to serving future generations of competitors while honoring the people who have been officials for my own competitive athletic experiences.
+    I’ve been competing in sports throughout my life, including over 20 years of Brazilian Jiu-Jitsu competition, and officiating is one of the ways I contribute to serving future generations of competitors while honoring the people who have officiated for my own competitive athletic experiences.

     I started officiating when I was sixteen, operating the scoreboard at high school basketball games, and I've since officiated: